– Train with the Best!

 There’s a clear link between culture and productivity:

-• Media and globalisation: The understanding of different cultural perspectives allows the impact of culture in business to bridge the cultural diversity across borders by opening channels for new ideas and innovation.
+Media and globalisation: The understanding of different cultural perspectives allows the impact of culture on business to bridge the cultural diversity across borders by opening channels for new ideas and innovation.

 By using technology and being open to all, companies can be more productive.

-• Societal values: figure largely into expectations regarding everything in the workplace; therefore, teams with matched values work well together.
+Societal values Shared values largely influence expectations regarding everything in the workplace; therefore, teams with matched values work well together.

 Improving the culture of the organisation to enhance productivity can be done by following various strategies.
 These are: